Stiwari28/Simple_play_music/README.md

 # Simple_play_music
-I've made this simple website using basic HTML, CSS and JS
+I've made this simple website using basic HTML, CSS and JS.
+To see the website visit https://st.me/